Liquidation vaults

 How it works

-Deposit, wait, buy the dip, redeem at par.
+Deposit, wait, buy the dip, recover capital.

 01Deposit USDC